thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <img src="https://thebustalab.github.io/integrated_bioanalytics/images/homology2.png" width="100%" style="display: block; margin: auto;" />

-## NCBI blast {-}
+## blastNCBI {-}

 The `blastNCBI()` function provides a quick, programmatic way to search the NCBI database with custom sequences.
 By inputting a DNA sequence, the desired BLAST program (such as blastn or megablast), and selecting a database like "core_nt," you can initiate a remote BLAST search directly through NCBI’s servers.
 The function then handles the submission, waits for the search to complete, and retrieves the results for further analysis.
 The output is a tibble with details about each significant hit, allowing you to analyze identity percentages, gaps, and scores for matches in an accessible format.
 This function is useful for researchers needing automated access to NCBI BLAST results directly in R without needing to manually manage BLAST requests or wait on a browser.
-Here's a few examples, including how to approach this function if you're working with a StringSet object:
+These examples assume the `Biostrings` package is available because it supplies `DNAStringSet`.

 ``` r